ruvnet/ds.js/docs/integrations/openrouter/production-deployment.md

 # OpenRouter Production Deployment Guide

-This guide covers best practices and configurations for deploying OpenRouter with DS.js in production environments.
+This guide covers best practices and configurations for deploying OpenRouter with DSPy.ts in production environments.

 ## Deployment Checklist